pslisko/performa365docs/docs/howto/take_a_course.rst

 There are two ways learners can be enrolled to a course:

-* **Self-enrollment**: To self enroll to the course, learners need to choose a course from the catalog and select the *Enroll* action button in the sidebar of the course page..
+* **Self-enrollment**: To self enroll to a course, learners need to choose a course from the catalog and select the *Enroll* action button in the sidebar of the course page.
 If the visibility of the course is set to *View only*, learners will not be able to enroll to the course.
 * **Administrative enrollment**: When learners are administrativelly enrolled to a course, they receive an e-mail notification informing them of this action.
 The course will become visible in their learning plan and they will be able to access its activities.

 Course activities